top of page

 Step 4: Factor in Tax and Fees

-Remember: The sale price isn’t what you keep.
+Remember, the sale price isn’t what you keep.
 You’ll likely pay:

 • Capital Gains Tax (potentially reduced with Business Asset Disposal Relief)